Lab Competency Requirements

 - The didactic ("lecture") content, which is delivered online using various instructional approaches.

-- The laboratory component, which is to be completed concurrently with the class in the laboratory where you are employed.
+- The laboratory component, which is to be completed concurrently with the class in the laboratory where you are employed, or have found clinical support.
+The Statement of Support will need to be filled out and submitted with your application.

 A detailed list of laboratory competencies is provided for each course listed below.
 You will work closely with a mentor in your laboratory who has agreed to be available to answer questions, evaluate core laboratory competencies and assist you as needed.
 Laboratory competencies should not be performed during your working hours but on your own time.